 It’s a bra made specifically for breastfeeding; typically has a clasp on both straps that can be unclipped to make it easier to breastfeed.

-Absorbent pads that’s inserted between the bra and breast to prevent leakage.
+Absorbent nursing pads during breastfeeding that’s inserted between the bra and breast to prevent leakage.

 Inflammation of breast tissue resulting in breast pain, swelling, warmth, and redness.
 This breast infection can sometimes go away on its own but it’s best to see your doctor.
 You’ll experience flu-like symptoms and will want to breastfeed on the affected side (in order to drain the clogged duct).